Is Google Analytics Legal in Norway? Cookie Consent, the New Law, and What Changed

 What is Datatilsynet?

 Datatilsynet is Norway's Data Protection Authority.
-It has 69 employees, a budget of approximately EUR 7.5 million, and is headed by Director General Line Coll (since April 2022).
+It has 69 employees, a budget of approximately EUR 7.5 million, and is headed by Director General Line Coll (in office since August 2022).
 It enforces GDPR in Norway through the EEA Agreement and the Norwegian Personal Data Act.
 It registered 4,736 cases in 2024 and its largest fine is NOK 65 million against Grindr.

 Can I use cookieless analytics without consent in Norway?